 To be admitted as an exchange graduate student, a student must be enrolled in a graduate program at an accredited institution and be in good academic standing in his/her current institution.
-In addition, students must have attained a minimum Internet-Based TOEFL score of 80 or a minimum IELTS (Academic Version) score of 6.5.
+In addition, students must have attained a minimum Internet-Based TOEFL score of 80 or a minimum IELTS (Academic Version) score of 6.5, or they must have successfully completed the CEFR English C1 level.
 Exchange students coming from institutions located in an English speaking country and where English is the language of instruction, or from institutions with a TOEFL/IELTS admission requirement higher than at AUS, are exempt from this requirement.

 Students must first apply through the study abroad office at their home institutions.
-In addition, they must submit to the AUS Office of International Exchange (IXO) a complete online application, accessible through www.aus.edu/ixo, along with an official university transcript showing courses in progress at the time of application.
-To secure seats in courses, applications should be submitted by the first Saturday of March for summer and fall enrollment and the first Saturday of October for spring enrollment qualifications, subject to the approval of the relevant graduate program director or college/school associate dean.
+In addition, they must submit to the AUS Office of International Exchange Programs (IXO) a complete online application, accessible through www.aus.edu/ixo, along with an official university transcript showing courses in progress at the time of application.
+To secure seats in courses, applications should be submitted by the first Saturday of March for summer and fall enrollment and the first Saturday of October for spring enrollment

+Exchange students register through IXO.
+They may enroll in any university course for which they have the necessary academic background and qualifications, subject to the approval of the relevant graduate program director or college/school associate dean.
 In courses with enrollment limits, priority is given to AUS students.
 Tuition and fees are governed by exchange agreements.
 Details are available with AUS IXO.